inesotavares/AI-Project/README.md

 # Projeto-IA
-this project was created with o porpuse of completing a task for a course ind Data Science
+this project was created with a purpose of completing a task for a course in Data Science